yxzhao95/NYPD_Complaint_Analysis_Python_Spark/README.md

 ## Problem Description:
 As more people are vaccinated in the US, there has been a significant travel rebound.
 New York City has always been the top 10 traveling destinations in the US.
 Its shopping and food selections attract people from all over the country.
 Safety is perhaps the number one concern in any trip.
 Therefore, this project aims to explore some criminal patterns in NYC and deliver some insights and suggestions to the visitors using the data from NYPD.
 In addition, I'm currently located in NYC, so I'd like to know more about the criminal patterns in the city and try to avoid any unpleasant incidents.
 ## Project Objectives:
-  1. The number of complaints for different category
+  1. Analyze complaints by category
-  2. The number of complaints for different district
+  2. Analyze complaints by district
-  3. The number of crime in each month of 2014, 2015, 2016, 2017, 2018
-  4. The number of cimre at "Lower Manhattan", "Mid Manhattan", "Upper Manhattan"
-  5. The number of crime in each hour in certian day like 2014/8/24, 2015/8/24, 2016/8/24, 2017/8/24, 2018/8/24
-  6. Top danger boroughs and "ROBBERY" count in each hour
+  3. Analyze complaints by month
+  4. Analyze complaints by hour
-  7. K-Means clustering for spatial analysis
+  5. K-Means clustering for spatial analysis

 ## Data Source:
 https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i